ShipEngine/connect-website/structure.md

 Getting Started
 ---------------------
-The [ShipEngine Integration Platform CLI](cli.md) makes it easy to get started with your app.
+The [ShipEngine Connect CLI](cli.md) makes it easy to get started with your app.
 It comes with built-in templates for each app type.
-Just run the `shipengine new` command, answer a few questions, and it'll create all the files and pre-populate much of the basic scaffolding for you.
+Just run the `connect init` command, answer a few questions, and it'll create all the files and pre-populate much of the basic scaffolding for you.

 For more details, see [Creating Your First App](create-first-app.md).